-The Asian Religions program has four qualifying exams:
+The Asian Religions program has two qualifying exams:

 Suggested areas include: